Car Wash Boy

 That said, I now know my meeting with this guy was no accident.
 To this day I feel a powerful, overwhelming spiritual connection with him I totally know for a fact that I am not imagining; it's why I now feel compelled to search for the car wash boy and thank him for being so kind to me at a time when I was vulnerable, where mostly everyone else ever since has been so cruel.
-If he somehow knew that I wanted and needed him in the car with me, even if only for that one precious flash of time, I also yearn, if ever given the opportunity, to ask him how he did; nonetheless, even though I know it's a long shot, the process in itself seems to give me a worthwhile sense of purpose that makes me stronger and better, whether I'm successful with my mission or not; yet, I somehow already believe that I'm already successful, that this jewel and I are already reunited.
+If he somehow knew that I wanted and needed him in the car with me, even if only for that one precious flash of time, I also yearn, if ever given the opportunity, to ask him how he did; nonetheless, even though I know it's a long shot, the process of my quest in itself seems to give me a worthwhile sense of purpose that makes me stronger and better, whether I'm successful with my mission or not; yet, I somehow already believe that I'm already successful, that this jewel and I are already reunited.
 All I did was give my burdens to God and sense His promise that it's already taken care of.
 And it's what my heart has always told me anyway.

 It's why I urge everyone to never give up on their dreams, no matter how crazy or impossible they seem.
 Being crazy is a lot more fun than being sane anyway.
 Not only have I discovered that I can achieve challenging, cerebral, mountain-like goals through small steps and thereby further strengthen and condition myself in the process, but also how much more successful I might be than I think and only how much more of a Poindexter-like dork I know I've made of myself because of it, however, if the car wash boy is reading this, I dedicate Angel by Madonna to you.
 Imagine I just hugged and kissed you, and stay gorgeous and awesome for me please...until the grown-up me can finally get to hug and kiss you for real.